Royal Netherlands East Indies Army: Camp Darley

+Camp Columbia

+This was a base at Wacol, Brisbane.
+It was built and served as the headquarters for the Sixth US Army and accommodation for American soldiers.
+As the war progressed further into the Pacific, it was transferred to the Netherlands East Indies Government In Exile.
+It housed the Netherlands Indies Civil Administration (NICA) and Netherlands East Indies Forces Intelligence Service (NEIFIS).
+It also served as the headquarters for KNIL forces within Australia.
+Women recruited into Royal Netherlands East Indies Army Corps (VK-KNIL) first served at Camp Columbia and trained at local hospitals before serving elsewhere in Australia and across the East Indies.

 1945–1950

 Following World War II, the KNIL was used in two large military campaigns in 1947 and 1948 to re-establish Dutch control of Indonesia.
-During the Indonesian War of Independence the KNIL trained the Dutch-born conscripts that arrived in the Dutch East Indies and made them familiar with the way how battles were fought in the colony.
+During the Indonesian War of Independence the KNIL trained the Dutch-born conscripts that arrived in the Dutch East Indies and made them familiar with the way that battles were fought in the colony.
 The KNIL and its Ambonese auxiliaries have been accused of committing war crimes during this "police action".
-Dutch efforts to re-establish their colony failed and Netherlands recognition of Indonesian sovereignty came on 27 December 1949.
+Dutch efforts to re-establish their colony failed and Dutch recognition of Indonesian sovereignty came on 27 December 1949.
 On 26 January 1950, elements of the KNIL were involved in an abortive coup in Bandung planned by Raymond Westerling and Sultan Hamid II.
 The coup failed and only accelerated the dissolution of the federal Republic of the United States of Indonesia.

 The KNIL was disbanded by 26 July 1950 with its indigenous personnel being given the option of demobilising or joining the newly formed Indonesian military.
 However, efforts to integrate former KNIL units were impeded by mutual distrust between the predominantly Ambonese KNIL troops and the Javanese-dominated Republican military, leading to clashes at Makassar in April and the attempted secession of an independent Republic of South Maluku (RMS) in July.
 These revolts were suppressed by November 1950 and approximately 12,500 Ambonese KNIL personnel and their families opted for temporary resettlement in the Netherlands.
 (Note: The complicated story of the disbanding of the KNIL is set out briefly here.
 For a more extended analysis see Manuhutu (1987); Steylen (1996: 33–63); van Amersfoort (1982: 101–108).
 The psychological impact of the dissolution of the KNIL on the Ambonese servicemen is described in Wittermans (1991).)
 Following this, the KNIL ceased to exist but its traditions are maintained by the Regiment Van Heutsz of the modern Royal Netherlands Army.
 At the time of disbandment the KNIL numbered 65,000, of whom 26,000 were incorporated into the new Indonesian Army and should be received with the same rank.
-Some of them later in the 70s reached the rank of Major General in Indonesian Army.
 It is estimated that around 39,000 of the remaining KNIL troops who majority of whom came from Ambon, took the option of retiring or joining the Royal Dutch Armed Forces and serving in Papua or Suriname.
 Some of them were involved in the Dutch contingent in Korean War (1950–1953).